-Mr. Calantzopoulos became our Chief Executive Officer immediately following our Annual Meeting of Shareholders on May 8, 2013.
+Mr. Calantzopoulos became our Chief Executive Officer in May 2013.
 He served as our Chief Operating Officer since our spin-off on March 28, 2008, and until becoming CEO.
 Mr. Calantzopoulos served as PMI's President and Chief Executive Officer between 2002 and the date of our spin-off.
 He joined the Company in 1985 and worked extensively across Central Europe, including as Managing Director of PM Poland and President of the EEMA Region.